Shark Arm case: Cultural references

 The investigation into the murder of Smith and his severed arm became legendary in Australia's legal history.

-It inspired the TV play The Grey Nurse Said Nothing.
+It inspired the 1960 TV play The Grey Nurse Said Nothing.

 In his 1995 book The Shark Arm Murders, Professor Alex Castles claims that Holmes took out a contract on his own life to spare his family the public disgrace of conviction.

 A book, published in 2020, provides some new and plausible insight into the case.
 Written by Phillip Roope and Kevin Meagher, the book is titled Shark arm: a shark, a tattooed arm and two unsolved murders.

 In 2024, Richard Fidler interviewed Phillip Roope on the ABC's Conversations program.
 The interview focuses on the new and impelling evidence, how the writers went about researching the case, and why.
 You can hear the interview on the ABC listen app.

 Bill Bryson also mentions this case in his book Down Under (known as In a Sunburned Country in the U.S.), but wrongly implies that the arm belonged to a swimmer who was eaten by the shark.

 The Shark Arm case was the basis of a 2003 episode of CSI: Miami.
 This case was also featured on Season 5, Episode 2 of the popular YouTube series BuzzFeed Unsolved.

 It was also the basis for season 4 episode 15 of the comedy crime series Psych (titled "The Head, the Tail, the Whole Damn Episode").

+The 2025 TV series Sunny Nights.
+A tattooed arm is found in an exploded crocodile on Little Bay golf course Little Bay, New South Wales a few kilometres from Coogee, New South Wales where the shark was captured in 1935.

+The case was mentioned in the first episode of Autopsy (TV series).